A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Experiments

 \subsection{Mouse dorsal cortex voltage imaging data}

-\paragraph{Dataset and experimental setup.} The dataset used in this study is a trial-averaged voltage imaging sequence from a mouse \cite{lu2023widefield}, comprising 150 frames of $50 \times 50$ dorsal cortex voltage images recorded during a left-side air puff stimulus lasting 0.75 seconds (Fig.~\ref{fig:voltage}(a)).
-Although DisRNN can in principle handle over-specified group ranks, overly large settings impair efficiency and model quality.
+\paragraph{Dataset and experimental setup.} The data set used in this study is a trial-averaged voltage imaging sequence from a mouse exposed to 30\,Hz pulsed air-puff stimulus to the left whiskers in a directional lick task.
+The imaging protocol using the JEDI-1P voltage sensor followed previously published methods \cite{lu2023widefield}.
+The recording comprises 150 frames of $50 \times 50$ dorsal cortex voltage images during the left-side air puff lasting 0.75 seconds (Fig.~\ref{fig:voltage}(a)).
+Although FacRNN can in principle handle over-specified group ranks, overly large settings impair efficiency and model quality.
 Since the true latent structure is unknown, fixing the total latent dimensionality $K$ while varying the group specification $(G, H)$ provides a controlled way to examine how different assumptions affect model performance and the latent interpretation.
 Thus, we fix $K=12$ and investigate different numbers of groups $G \in \{1, 2, 3, 4, 6, 12\}$.
-When $G=1$, there is no disentanglement, which corresponds to the lrRNN.
-Additionally, we explore fully disentangled models by varying $K \in \{1, 2, 3, 4, 6, 12\}$ with $G = K$ and $H=1$.
-The training procedures are similar to the previous experiments (see code for details).
+When $G=1$, there is no factorization and the model is lrRNN.
+Additionally, we explore fully factorized models by varying $K \in \{1, 2, 3, 4, 6, 12\}$ with $G = K$ and $H=1$.
+The training procedures are similar to the previous experiments (see our code for details).

-\paragraph{Results.} Fig.~\ref{fig:voltage}(b) shows that increasing the total number of latent components in DisRNN improves reconstruction, indicating that a larger latent dimensionality preserves more information in the latent space.
+\paragraph{Results.} Fig.~\ref{fig:voltage}(b) shows that increasing the total number of latent components in FacRNN improves reconstruction, indicating that a larger latent dimensionality preserves more information in the latent space.
 The improvement plateaus once the number of components reaches six, suggesting that a latent space of dimension six or higher is sufficient to capture the data structure.
 In comparison, fixing $K=12$ maintains consistently high reconstruction performance across different group numbers.
-Varying the number of groups in this case does not affect observation reconstruction but leads to different degrees of latent disentanglement.
-This indicates that once sufficient latent capacity is available, the DisRNN framework allows us to explore and control the disentanglement structure via group specification—without compromising reconstruction accuracy.
+Varying the number of groups in this case does not affect observation reconstruction but leads to different degrees of latent factorization.
+This indicates that once sufficient latent capacity is available, the FacRNN framework allows us to explore and control the factorization structure via group specification—without compromising reconstruction accuracy.